Kurtykun/EOSArchive/data/markdown/email_lira_mcconnell1.md

 Dr. McConnell,
 <br>
 I am formally requesting a suspension of all further assays.
 We have recorded spontaneous gene expression.
-This is not contamination.
-The virus is auto-catalyzing itself.
 <br>
 <br>
 Jean